 Are you a passionate traveler that often sees the negative effect of human activity all around the globe?
 While we already brought enough misery to our Mother Earth, we don’t have to make the situation worse by traveling irresponsibly.
 There are easy and effective ways you can make your travels more sustainable and eco-friendly.
-Take a look and make your next vacation green and clean with our tips for traveling sustainably.
+Take a look and make your next vacation green and clean with our tips for becoming a sustainable traveller.

 1. Trains instead of planes